Deploy Astro on AWS S3 and CloudFront

 Environment Variables

-Define and use environment variables during the build step in a type-safe manner as a string, number, enum, or boolean using the envField helper.
+Astro allows you to define and use environment variables during the build step in a type-safe manner as a string, number, enum, or boolean using the envField helper.

 Context: Since you’re building an SPA, set the context to client, as these variables will be used in the browser.